Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Introduction Ideas: unusual fact or statistic, intriguing statement, anecdote, example, question, historical background, story, typical scenario, conversation, interesting quotation, vivid description, a list, explaining a process, an analogy, frame story (part of story in the intro and the rest of the story in the conclusion).

-Claim Sentence: Generally, the introduction will end with your claim or thesis (sometimes this will be the opening sentence, or you may put a question which is not fully answered until the conclusion).
+Claim Sentence: Generally, the introduction will end with your claim or thesis (sometimes this will be the opening sentence, or you may put a question that is not fully answered until the conclusion).
 You may phrase this as a question or a statement.

 II.
 Body: The body will focus on one particular sort of claim: fact, definition, value, cause or policy.
 Your claim is what you want your audience to believe and it should be stated in one sentence.
 The claim can be placed in different points in the paper but is usually at the end of the intro or the first sentence of the body.